Indian Navy Day 2021: History, Significance, Celebration, and Key Facts

 On 4th December in remembrance of the daredevil attack on the naval base of Pakistan, at Karachi.
 The Western Naval Command of the Indian Navy with headquarters in Mumbai celebrate this great occasion by bringing together their ships and sailors.

 The Eastern Naval Command at Visakhapatnam plans all the activities and events which are to be conducted on the Navy Day celebrations.
 It starts with a wreath-laying ceremony at the war memorial (at RK Beach) and is followed by the practical demonstration to show the energy and skills of the naval submarines, ships, aircraft, and other forces.
-Numerous aircraft are displayed by flying over the RK Beach which is made clean to keep away the birds in order to continue with smooth operations of the aircraft.
-Due to the ongoing COVID-19 pandemic, the celebrations will be mostly virtual this year.

 Reason for Navy Day Celebration